-With its aim to train the next generation of civic, social, and business leaders, the department’s research and teaching focus on four interrelated areas: Health Communication, Organizational Communication, Rhetoric and Public Affairs, and Telecommunication and Media Studies.
+With its aim to train the next generation of civic, social, and business leaders, the department’s research and teaching focus on five interrelated areas: Health Communication, Organizational Communication, Rhetoric and Public Affairs, Media, Culture, and Identity, and Communication, Politics, and Policy.
 The image above includes just a small selection of the scholarship in these fields published by A&M faculty members.
 By using humanistic and social scientific approaches, faculty and students cultivate links between and across these research areas, which generate new and innovative ways to combine theory and practice.
 Whether it is developing best practices to deliver health information, analyzing and managing an organization’s public image, exploring and engaging in issues of citizenship, power, politics, and the pubic sphere, or researching global media and technological trends, the unique combination of research areas allows A&M’s Communication department to meet the academic and business challenges of the 21st century.

-HEALTH COMMUNICATION: Health communication researchers employ a diverse set of theoretical and methodological approaches to examine the role of communication in relation to the health and well-being of individuals, families, and communities.
-Our contexts of study include clinical settings, family and social networks, health care organizations, and the general public.
-Topics of Publications: Health Promotion and Interactive Technology Patient-Centered Communication in Cancer Care research include clinician-patient communication and health outcomes, health-related decision-making in families, persuasive public health campaigns, the impact of social and professional changes on communication within health care organizations, and how interactive media contribute to health promotion.
+HEALTH COMMUNICATION: Health Communication researchers employ a diverse set of theoretical and methodological approaches to examine the role of communication and media in relation to the health and well being of individuals, families, and communities.
+Our contexts of study include public health, clinical settings, families, health care organizations, and community organizations.
+Topics of research include clinician-patient communication and health outcomes, health-related decision making in families, culture and health, social media and well-being, persuasive public health campaigns, and the impact of social and professional changes on communication within health care organizations.

-RHETORIC AND PUBLIC AFFAIRS: Scholars in this area focus on how public discourse shapes and is shaped by choices confronting the public, ways in which texts and cultural practices of communication constitute identities and sustain democratic forms of citizen participation, and the interwoven fabric of power, politics, and speechmaking in American society.
+RHETORIC AND PUBLIC AFFAIRS: Scholars in this area are rooted in humanistic traditions and focus on how public discourse shapes and is shaped by choices confronting the public, ways in which texts and cultural practices of communication constitute identities and sustain democratic forms of citizen participation, and the interwoven fabric of power, politics, and speech-making in American society.
 Research in the program includes classical, contemporary, and critical rhetorical theory; rhetorical history and the criticism of American public address; feminism and the intersectional analysis of race, class, and gender; the presidency; social movements; contemporary political campaigns; policy and media; visual rhetoric, materialism, and monuments; and freedom of expression.